Charly Jordan Bares Her Abs In White Cut-Our Crop Top In New Instagram Photo Series

 She paired her crop top with loose-fitting track pants.

 Charly wore her hair loose in all of the photos and it fell past her shoulders from a middle part in loose blond waves.
 She accessorized her look with dainty jewelry pieces.
 She sported a necklace with a crescent-shaped pendant with a silver charm bracelet adorning one hand and a simple gold bangle on the other.
 Her makeup was just as understated.
 She accentuated her eyes with liner that extended a short distance beyond her eyelids.
-She also coated her plump pout with a swath of matte pink lip color.
+She also coated her plump pout matte pink lip color.

 In the first photo, Charly posed with her hands on her head and stared directly at the camera.
 Her gaze was just a direct in the series’ third photo but in that one she placed her hands near her ears.
 In the second and third photos, she knelt with her knees spread wide In the first of these two shots, she arched her torso to one side and looked down at the camera.
 In the second, she leaned forward crossed her arms over each other at the wrist.
 This photo was also much different from the other three thanks to a bright photo effect that helped to draw the viewer’s eye toward Charly.